nftfy/buck.github.io/index.md

-# Buck
+# Buckie

 An ERC-20 token sample contract for testnets.

-The ABI [JSON](Buck.json) includes a faucet method.
+The ABI [JSON](Buckie.json) includes a faucet method.
 You can find and interact with the smart contract using Etherscan.

 | Network | Contract Address                                                                                                              |
 | ------- | ----------------------------------------------------------------------------------------------------------------------------- |